Our train tickets enable you to travel throughout Belgium, not just its most celebrated cities.

 From the flatlands of Flanders, an area steeped in historical importance, to the forests and mountain ranges of the Ardennes, Belgium offers some diverse landscapes as well as a truly exciting mix of cities.
 Don’t just think about taking the train to Brussels and Bruges, as their underrated urban neighbours of Antwerp and Ghent are less crowded and equally culturally rich.

-Belgian city breaks by train
+Belgium city breaks by train

 Antwerp’s charm hits you the minute you arrive at Antwerpen-Centraal station, famous for its magnificent stone and glass work.
 Indeed, this is just one of many impressive buildings dotted around the city such as the regal city hall, or Stadhuis, located on Grote Markt square.
 Food markets, such as the Saturday international Exotic Food Market, music and comedy bars and a vibrant street art scene, including a museum dedicated to graffiti, all contribute to the city's contemporary culture.